DataBiosphere/hca-ingest/scripts/hca-utils/README.md

 Before running it, you need to make sure your google application default credentials are all lined up.

-TODO write a helper script/instructions to get that going, but the tl;dr is to make sure you update the credentials paths in utils.py to point to valid application default credential JSON files.
+Do so by running `gcloud auth application-default login` and logging in with the appropriate account.

 Example run:
-`poetry run hca -e dev -p broad-jade-dev-data -d hca_dev_20201203`
+`poetry run hca -e dev -d hca_dev_20201203`